Login

 Heat and sound-insulating windows 25

-Bathroom fittings (plastic) 10
+Bathroom furniture (plastic) 10

 Washbasin (ceramic) 35

-4. Lifespan table: calculation of tenant damage
+3. Service life table: calculation of tenant damage

 Compare liability insurance policies